SillyFreak/typst-moodular/src/c4l/mod.typ

 ///
 /// -> content
 #let reading-context(
+  /// the body to wrap in the component
   /// -> content
   body,
   /// whether the component should take up the full text width
+  /// -> bool
   full-width: false,
   /// the attribution associated with the quote
+  /// -> content | none
   attribution: none,
   /// whether to display the context in a serif font
+  /// -> bool
   comfort-reading: false,
 ) = context bullseye.on-target(
   paged: {